princesaoud/printer_plugin_pda_urovo/README.md

 # Printer_plugin_pda_urovo

-A new Flutter plugin project.
+A flutter plugin to print simple text on a PDA Urovo

 ## Getting Started (by installing the plugin)